 Max Bill (1908 - 1994) is the most important artist of the 20th Century.
-He is an influential Swiss graphic designer, typographer, Bauhaus artist, sculptor, architect, industrial designer politician, teacher, silversmith, and the principal Concrete Art (Concretism) who is the rector and co-founder of the Ulm School of Arts and Crafts, where he was the head of the Architecture and Product Design Department in the 1950’s.
+He is an influential Swiss graphic designer, typographer, Bauhaus artist, sculptor, architect, industrial designer politician, teacher, silversmith, and the principal figure of Concrete Art (Concretism).
+He is also the rector and co-founder of the Ulm School of Arts and Crafts, where he was the head of the Architecture and Product Design Department in the 1950’s.
 He also served in the Swiss Parliament from 1967-1971.
 He died on 9th December 1994, he collapsed and died at age 85 in Berlin airport on his last task for as president of the Bauhaus archive.

 Ok, that’s the TL; DR version.
 I suggest you click the button below and read more about this very, very interesting graphic designer.

 Quick read version to those who are in a hurry:

 This man has achieved a lot in his lifetime.
 He makes graphic designers look good!
 He is, I would argue, a true renaissance man and someone every graphic designer should model.
 As such, it would be worth our time learning about this man.

 We as designers owe a lot to Max Bill.
 Without him our understanding and appreciation of what we consider “modern design” would most likely be very different.
 In his 1949 “Die gute Form” (Good Design) exhibit, he stimulated the discussions about the fundamentals of industrial design.
 Max Bill argues that Bill argued that: an object used “..daily and all the time, from a pin to interior decor [should be designed] in the spirit of a beauty developed from function, and that it fulfills a function of its own.”

 It would be stupid to write an entry about Max Bill’s accomplishments in paragraph form.
 His accomplishments are many, therefore I would list some of his many accomplishments and describe each.